johicks/harper-akamai-redirect-template-demo/README.md

 ### Update Edgeworker

 A separate workflow is provided to update the Edgeworker.
-To trigger the workflow, simply modify `main.js` and `bundle.json` and push the changes to your repository.
-The workflow will automatically detect the changes and update the Edgeworker in Akamai staging.
+To trigger the workflow, simply modify `main.js` and push the changes to your repository.
+The workflow will automatically detect the changes, pull the current EW version, increment bundle.json, and deploy the Edgeworker to Akamai staging.

+> [!NOTE]
+> * This workflow requires that you have the `EDGEWORKER_ID` variable set in your repository settings.
+> * This workflow requires that you have the `HARPER_TOKEN` secret set in your repository settings.
+> You may gather these values from Akamai Control Center by viewing your Edgeworker in the Hamburger Menu > Edgeworkers application.